dallasacook/elapsedjs/README.md

 # Docs

-Included in the repository in the /docs directory is a detailed outline of the Elapsed object, it's methods and properties.
+Included in the repository in the /docs directory is a detailed outline of the Elapsed object, its methods and properties.

 Please report any suggestions or bug fixes.